babyboydaprince/passwordchecker/README.md

 # Python Password Checker

-Simple python script which utilizes K-Anonymity method to validade if your password has been found in data breaches.
+Simple python script which utilizes K-Anonymity method to validate if your password has been found in data breaches.

 ## 🚀 Run